codatio/codat-docs/docs/smb-help-hub/integrations/sage-50/troubleshooting.md

 Codat encrypts data both in transit and at rest with strict access controls and authentication methods to protect your financial information during transmission.

-#### Does my business’ financial data remain private when shared with my financial services provider via Codat?
+#### Does my business’ financial data remain private when shared with my provider via Codat?

 Yes, Codat doesn't share your financial data with any third parties.
 Only the systems you authorize, such as your financial services provider, will be able to access it.